diegocoxta/coverify/README.md

 ## 🖥️ Tech Stack

-- Build with Gatsby w/ TypeScript and styled-components.
+- Build with Vite w/ TypeScript and @emotion.
 - Using some awesome dependencies like dom-to-image-more, file-saver, react-color and react-draggable.
 - Multiple languages with i18next
 - Also, with ESLint, Prettier, stylelint, Husky, lint-staged and [much more](package.json).